 One of the most famous lines in the gospel is “let the one who is without sin cast the first stone.”
 Jesus is alluding to Deuteronomy 13:9 and 17:7 (cf. Lev 24:14), from which the legal tradition of facing an accuser is based.

 However, it is impossible for there to be no judgment of right and wrong at all.
-There are some behaviors which are wrong (adultery is rarely condoned by most cultures, this is more than a sexual taboo!)
-Usually sexual ethics are the problem.
+Some behaviors are wrong (most cultures rarely condone adultery, which is more than a sexual taboo!)
+Usually, sexual ethics are the problem.
 Few people have a problem called theft or murder a crime, brutality should condemned by everyone.
 But I am not sure I hear Christians harshly condemning financial fraud or violent crime quite the same way they do sexual sins.
 Did any Christians make an emotional condemnation of Bernie Madoff?

-Jesus never denies anyone fellowship around the table because they were thieves (tax-collectors) or sinning sexually.
+Jesus never denied fellowship to anyone around the table because they were thieves (tax collectors) or sexually sinning.

 The common use of the phrase “cast the first stone” to silence condemnation of sin ignores the rest of the story.
 Jesus also tells the woman to “sin no more.”
 Jesus does demonstrate forgiveness and grace, but he also makes a clear statement that her behavior must change.
 Since her sin is self-destructive, to continue in it would be foolish.